 Read the My Student Account procedure (PDF, 500 KB) for information on how to link your child’s Student ID Card to pre-load funds.
 This email explains the benefits of the cashless system (PDF, 776 KB).

 The P&C Association meets at 7:00pm on the fourth Monday of each month (except during school holidays/public holidays) in the PAC Foyer, on the Merivale Street Campus.
-Parking is available via entry on Merivale Street.
+Parking is available via Gate M4 on Merivale Street (refer to map).
 All members of the school community are welcome to attend.

 The P&C Association operates a number of sub-committees associated with sporting and cultural extra-curricular activities.
 They report to the P&C Association and consist of parents and teachers who are involved in the organisation and fundraising for those activities.